32+ Slash Commands

 /context

 View context window usage, list conversation messages, or compact (summarize) the conversation to free up space.
+Includes autocompaction and pricing tier warnings.

 Usage

-/context [messages|compact [detailed|brief]]
+/context [auto|messages|compact [detailed|brief]]

 no args Show context window visual bar with token count and percentage